 Vermont

-In Vermont, employees who work 18 hours or more a week or more over the course of the year are entitled to p. sick leave.
+In Vermont, employees who work an average of 18 hours or more a week or more over the course of the year are entitled to paid sick leave.

 Virginia